New products now available from Measurements International.

 The nine-resistance elements cover the range from 1 Ω to 100 MΩ.
 Other resistor elements such as the 25 Ω and 400 Ω are available.
 An external extra channel is included which allows users to connect a resistance value of their choice.
 The internal resistance elements are housed in a single temperature-controlled chamber and feature excellent stability and extremely low-temperature coefficients.

-A few companies claim unproven specifications, we ask you to talk to your NMI or other NMIʼs about which product is proven and meets its specifications!
+A few companies claim unproven specifications, we ask you to talk to your NMI or other NMIʼs about which product is proven and meets

 The 1310A uses high precision resistors mounted in a temperature-controlled chamber.
 This allows for the highest level of performance from the internal high precision resistors.
 The operation was designed to offer customers the easiest-to-use instrument with complete confidence.
 An internally mounted temperature sensor PT100 allows users to connect to the front panel and monitor the internal oven.